debashish05/Fake-News-Detection/README.md

 ## Fine Tuning on FEVEROUS Dataset

 To run the code for data collection, we need to run each ipynb in scripts/webscraping.

 To run the code for claim,evidence, lable extraction, run the code - python -m scripts/extract_claim_verdict_evidence/extract_claim_verdict_evidence.py

 To run the code for model fine tuning, run the code python -m scripts/train_verdict_predictor.py

 To run the code for score evaluation, run the code   python -m scripts/evaluate_verdict_predictor.py

 For feverous data, use the link - https://fever.ai/dataset/feverous.html

-Jupyter notebook has the whole code.
-These can be run in kaggle once uploaded, they don't need any datasets as the dataset are being downloaded from the huggingface website.

 ## CompareNet++
 Host the dataset in some drive and provide link.
 And then steps to run the model.